How to Improve Employee Morale

 If stress is a significant factor in your industry, you might consider implementing an Employee Assistance Program.
 These programs help employees work through issues, whether work-related or not.
 Working through the issues helps your employees stay healthy and productive.

 Other ideas for promoting employee wellness include creating a meditation or workout space within your office.
 Perhaps you have an unused conference room that would be perfect for converting to an employee space.
-Supplying areas like this reinforce that you value your employees as people, not just workers.
+Supplying areas like this reinforces that you value your employees as people, not just workers.

 The Takeaway